liyuxiao2/PR-Summarizer/WEBHOOK_SETUP.md

 # Webhook Setup Guide

-This guide explains how to set up the PR Summarizer as a GitHub webhook to automatically update PR descriptions with AI-generated summaries.
+This guide explains how to set up the PR Summarizer as a GitHub webhook to automatically update PR descriptions with AI-generated summaries using the open-source OpenAI model.

 ## Quick Start